barton-willis/ordmexpt/README.md

 to both the expected and actual outputs.
 This modified function is *not* intended as a replacement to `approx-alike`.

-The last I tried, my alternative `ordmexpt` function along with the modified function `approx-alike` runs the testsuite, including the share testsuite, with thirty-one unexpected failures.
+The last I tried, my alternative `ordmexpt` function along with the modified function `approx-alike` runs the testsuite, including the share testsuite, with twenty-six unexpected failures.
 A typical failure is (test done with 'domain : 'complex')
 ~~~
 ********************** Problem 537 (line 2960) ***************
 Input: